gokulnair2001/Flightly-Server/README.md

 # How to use? 🚩

 ### Start Server : ✅
-- Just click on the Build button on Xcode and you are ready to use it.
+-  Click on the Build button on Xcode and you are ready to use it.

 ### Shut Server : ❌
 - Open terminal